mrduguo/plane-seat-planner/README.md

 ## Technology Selection

-* selected spring-boot/groovy/spock to maximize the readability with minimal code
+* selected spring-boot/spock with groovy CompileStatic to maximize the readability with minimal code
 * aim to write readable code without inline comments
-* project code coverage: 94.1% (224/ 238), more unit test could be written for core algorithm
+* project code coverage: 94% (226/ 240), more unit test could be written for core algorithm
+* performance wasn't a priority for the prototype implementation

 ## Documentation